alper/alpernl/content/posts/back-where-i-began/index.md

 My story in Delft had been finished for a while now.
 Loads of friends but also a lot of dead ends.
 Being in Amsterdam gives a fresh perspective and breathing space.

 The only thing is, I don't usually mind giving up comfort, but the comfiness of [ten year's worth of accrued social contacts](http://twitter.com/alper/status/2876582221), friends, loose acquintainces, class mates, colleagues and the likes is a real loss.
-I hope to be able to build something similar quickly over here (and lose that again as well ((Yes, I plan to move out in a year or two.))).
+I hope to be able to build something similar quickly over here (and lose that again as well [^1]).

 So this is new beginnings in familiar places with lots of fun.

+[^1]: Yes, I plan to move out in a year or two.